carbonplan/carbon-removal-application/markdown/general-application.md

-# Carbon Removal Purchase Application
+# Carbon Removal Application

 _(Made available under a CC0 license)_

 ## General Application

-_The General Application applies to everyone, all applicants should complete this_
+_The General Application applies to everyone, all applicants should complete this._

 Company or organization name